pichim/PES_Board/docs/markdown/ws1.md

 ## Summary

 In this workshop, participants were introduced to the Nucleo-F446RE board, acquiring familiarity with the Mbed Studio IDE and basic usage of objects in C++.
 The workshop included understanding of the ***main.cpp*** file, comprehension of its structure, defining and working with objects and the implementation of essential commands.
 Additionally, exploration of hardware utilization, particularly an IR sensor, and the corresponding calibration using MATLAB were conducted.
-This first workshop aimed to put basic steps in using the system, laying the groundwork for further exploration for the development of robotics- and mechatronics-systems.
+This first workshop aimed to establish basic steps in using the system, laying the groundwork for further exploration for the development of robotics and mechatronics systems.

 ## Solution